schil227/FantasticAdventuresOfDizzyFair/README.md

  1. They hit the border of their allowed area of movement (a "wall")
  1. RNG dictates they should change direction

  The first case makes sense; if they bump into the ceiling/ground, or they go as far as they're allowed to on the left or right, they should randomly change direction.
 The second option is the one we would want to disable.
 It's similar in format; using the counter (`$47`), if it meets some condition then it uses further RNG to determine which direction and at what speed to move.
 By disabling the jump which change its velocity, we can eliminate the second condition.
-The result is, this type of enemy only changes direction when they hit a wall
+The result is, this type of enemy only changes direction when they hit a wall.

  ### How The Environment Was Changed <a id="how_environment"></a>
  In addition to changing Dizzy and Enemies, parts of the world were (slightly) changed.